Staff Employment UPPS No. 04.04.03

 a.
 Human Resources will receive a completed, signed Texas State employment application from the selected applicant at New Employee Orientation.
 The hiring manager must route an appointment PCR to Human Resources in order to create an employment record in SAP.

 b.
-All males aged eighteen to twenty-five must register with Selective Service before becoming a state employee.
+All males aged 18 to 25 must register with Selective Service before becoming a state employee.

-The Human Resources Master Data Center will verify all regular new hires.
+The Human Resources Master Data Center will verify Selective Service registration for all regular new hires.
 The hiring department is required to request verification of registration for non-student non-regular and student workers.
 Attach a copy of the confirmation to the appointing PCR and submit to Human Resources or Faculty Records for processing.

 c.
 The hiring manager must review all received applications prior to the closing date or the date Human Resources was notified to discontinue accepting applications on “open until filled” postings.

 d.
 The hiring manager must complete the university’s applicant verification process for the selected applicant.
 Under this process, the hiring manager documents the applicant’s experience, education, certification, and affiliations by: